cheriekeller/CAExplorer/src/pages/impacts/florida/slr.md

 Sea level rise is often modeled in defined increments such as feet or meters.
 This tool includes an analysis of impacts of SLR at 1 and 3 meters.

 [Explore interactive sea level rise map.](slr_map)

-Sea level rise will not impact the coastal areas of Florida to the same degree.
-Multiple variables will influence the type of changes and impacts, including location, coastline complexity, elevation, habitat type, and the presence of barriers to inland migration.

 <div class="clear"></div>